LeonardoDL/Laminaria/README.md

 > Run

-Run the app using the configurations provided in the options above
+Run the app using the configurations provided in the options above.

 > Save Playback as new Playlist